missing cover art

 The goal of the game is to retire with as much gold and land as possible, as many ranks/titles as possible (Colonel, Admiral, Marquis, Duke), and a wife.
 Finding long lost relatives helps too.
 You accomplish these goals by plundering cities, capturing and sinking enemy ships, getting in good with governors to receive titles, learn news of "evil Spaniards" holding your relatives, capturing evil pirates, etc.

 The game is educational, as you will learn about piracy through the thoroughly researched manual.
 You'll smell the sea salt as you participate in wild sword fights, desperate sea battles, and daring attacks by land.

-There are 249 other screenshots on file for other versions of this game.
+There are 270 other screenshots from other versions of this game or official promotional screenshots.

 - "席德梅尔的海盗" -- Chinese spelling (simplified)